WHEN HOME LEAVES YOU

 Meet Nikki Williams

 Williams is a straight-talking single mom who does not suffer fools gladly.
 Her only wish was to live in a healthy black community.
-In the documentary NorthEast Passage, filmed in the late 1990s, Nikki worked to kick drug dealers off her block and fight off subsidized housing projects on her street.
+In the documentary NorthEast Passage, filmed in the late 1990s, Nikki worked to kick drug dealers off her block and fight a subsidized housing project on her street.
 She welcomed gentrification.
 Over a decade later, she realized she was one of the last black people on her street.
-While Nikki wanted to see the neighborhood fixed up, she never thought “they would kick everybody out, fix it up, and tell everyone they can’t come back.”

 NEIGHBORHOODS RENEWED AND COMMUNITIES DESTROYED

 Gentrification, once a phenomenon that occurred only in big cities like New York, is now sweeping through cities across the country from Tacoma to Toronto, Minneapolis to Memphis.

-Over the last decade, urban neighborhoods once shunned by the wealthy and middle-class suburbanites have transformed into some of the most desirable places in the country.
+Over the last decade, urban neighborhoods once shunned by suburbanites have transformed into some of the most desirable places in the country.
 But these new investments are just the latest chapter in a long history of institutional discrimination that has sought to isolate and exclude minorities.
 Communities once devastated by redlining, urban renewal, and drugs are now being crushed by market forces as big business moves in and longtime residents get priced out.
+Not all change is bad.
+But as central city neighborhoods continues to change all across the nation, more and more poor, working and middle class residents of all colors and backgrounds are finding themselves priced out of the inner city and the American Dream.